CloverLeafBG/Dell-Latitude-7400-OC-Hackintosh/README.md

 - macOS Sonoma
 - macOS Sequoia

-I am currently using macOS Sonoma and will not upload EFI configs for any of the older versions.
+I am currently using macOS Sequoia and will not upload EFI configs for any of the older versions.
 If you want to install older OS you need to put the appropriate Wi-fi/BT kexts.

 ## System Configuration